'Nothing's Changed' Poem Analysis

 Hands burn/for a stone, a bomb

-Quote From Tatamkhulu Afrika On Inspiration For Poem Nothing's Changed
+Quote From Tatamkhulu Afrika On Inspiration For the Poem

 District Six was a complete waste by then, and I hadn’t been passing through it for a long time.
 But nothing has changed.
 Not only District Six…I mean, we may have a new constitution, we may have on the face of it a beautiful democracy, but the racism in this country is absolutely redolent.
 We try to pretend to the world that it does not exist, but it most certainly does, all day long, every day, shocking and saddening and terrible.
 Look, I don’t want to sound like a prophet of doom, because I don’t fee like that at all.
 I am full of hope.
 But I won’t see it in my lifetime.
 It’s going to take a long time...